 Deferred maintenance is maintenance work that is deferred to a future budget cycle or postponed until funds are available.
 SRTC does not utilize deferred maintenance unless absolutely necessary due to funding.
 Deferred maintenance is not utilized on any item that may result in increased safety hazards or poor service to the public.
 The College is allocated bond funds annually for large repair and renovation projects such as roofs and boilers.
 These funds are called Minor Repair and Renovation (MRR) bind funds.

 Fire Safety Equipment

 Fire extinguishers are inspected monthly at each site and documented on the tag attached to each unit.
 Annual inspections and scheduled tests are performed by a licensed vendor.
 Inspection reports are located in the maintenance supervisors’ offices at each site.
-Fire alarm systems are maintained and tested at each facility.
+Fire alarm systems are maintained and tested at each facility annually.
 Fire alarm vendors provide maintenance as needed for systems.

 Exit and Emergency Lighting

 Exit and emergency lighting is tested monthly per Preventative Maintenance work orders generated by the work order system.
 Maintenance logs are kept in the maintenance supervisor’s office.